 BOSCH: Islam means submission, submission to the will of the malevolent Muslim God, Allah.
 Osama bin Laden has never been repudiated as a deviant Muslim by any honest Muslim who knows Islam.
 The mass-murderer Osama bin Laden is revered in the Muslim world as the closest thing to Mohammad today, which really is all one needs to know about Islam and what it truly means.

 CAPITALISM MAGAZINE: Yeah, but those moderate Muslims aren’t killing anybody.
-In fact you have a peaceful, moderate Muslim as a character in your comic-book.
+You have a peaceful, moderate Muslim as a character in your comic-book.
 What does that make them?

 BOSCH: “Moderate Muslims” aren’t Muslim in any way that Islam would recognize.
 The problem with them is that they give Islam a better face than it deserves, and some mistake them for Islam itself, sometimes citing a decent person who happens to be Muslim as proving that Islam’s fine, outside of its “extremists.”
 I’ve thought about this for a while, and I think I’ve found a good way to make my point about it: Your average Muslim is morally superior to Mohammad.
 They are individual human beings who may or may not be a problem.
 It’s Islam’s consistent practitioners, especially those who are active in Organized Islam, who are the problem.